sdcb/ffmpeg-muxing-video-demo/README.md

-# ffmpeg-muxing-video
+# Image Sequence to MP4 with C# Sdcb.FFmpeg

 This demo shows how to use the C# Sdcb.FFmpeg library to mux a video from an image sequence.

 ## Overview

 This project demonstrates how to convert a sequence of images into an MP4 video using the Sdcb.FFmpeg library in C#.
 The code is structured to read images from a specified folder, decode them, and encode them into an MP4 file.
-Below are the key configurations you can adjust to customize the conversion process.
+This project utilizes the `Sdcb.FFmpeg` library, which can be found [here](https://github.com/sdcb/Sdcb.FFmpeg).

 ## Key Configurations